Siemens Viaggio Comfort: Railjet trainsets

 A Railjet trainset consists of seven individual coaches: four coaches with economy seating, one coach with a restaurant and a first class seating section, one coach with first class seating, and a control car with a first class seating section and a business class seating section (the most premium class).

 The trainsets were manufactured by Siemens in Maribor, Slovenia, with final assembly being completed by ÖBB's technical services department in Simmering, Vienna.

 The passenger cars are equipped with electro-pneumatic disc brakes (3 per axle in SF400 bogies), as well as electromagnetic track brakes (eddy current brakes), and a parking brake.
 The driving trailer also has a manually operated brake using the disc brakes.
 Primary bogie suspension is by coil spring, and secondary suspension is pneumatic.
 Brake equipment is supplied by Knorr-Bremse, air-conditioning by Liebherr, and doors, carriage connections, toilets and seats are manufactured by other subcontractors.

+Vectrain trainsets

+The Vectrain train set comes in two variants.
+The ten InterJet sets consist of five individual carriages: three carriages with economy seats and one carriage with first class seats.
+These trains do not have a control car and can travel at a maximum of 200 km/h.
+The twenty ComfortJet sets consist of nine individual carriages: six carriages with economy seats, one carriage with a restaurant and a small section of economy seats, one carriage with first class seats and one control car with first class seats.
+The control car is inspired by the design of the Vectron locomotive.
+These sets can travel at a maximum of 230 km/h.

+The train sets were manufactured in cooperation between Siemens and Škoda Transportation.

 Derived Types

 Siemens Venture

 The Siemens Venture is based on the earlier Siemens Viaggio Comfort railcars in use in Europe, but adapted for the North American market.
 The cars entered service with Brightline in 2018.
 Railcars are currently on order for the US states of California, Illinois, Michigan, and Missouri for use on their state-supported corridors operated by Amtrak.
 Canadian operators Via Rail and Ontario Northland have ordered trainsets for use on the Québec City–Windsor Corridor and for the re-instatement of the Toronto-Timmins Northlander.
-They are being built in Siemens' Mobility North American factory in Florin California.
+They are being built in Siemens' Mobility North American factory in Florin, California.